CodeSample15/Squiggly/README.md

     2. When this interpreter is ported over to embedded systems, it will allow those same scripts to be played on any portable mini-consoles built using arduino (and raspberry pis in the future)!
     3. If you like experimenting with crappy software, this is definitely a fun way to do so (in my unbiased opinion).
 - **Why did you call it that?**
-    - This project is named "squiggly" due to it's syntax looking kind of squiggly.
-That's really the only reason.
+    - This project is named "squiggly" due to the different built-in functionalities provided by this languaged accessed by "squiggly" shapes (@, $, ^).
+More information about these symbols in the [syntax information file](test_scripts/syntax.md)
     - The project was going to be named "squiggle" but according to [the complete list of esoteric languages](https://esolangs.org/wiki/Language_list), the name "squiggle" is already taken.

 ## Example squiggly syntax: